Monday, December 2, 2024

 No matter what your situation is, it is important to give thanks to God, the giver of all good gifts.
 It is important to maintain an attitude of gratitude.
 When we count our blessings, we don't take things for granted and we appreciate what we have.
 We get more joy out of the simple pleasures of life such as a good meal, a warm home, a bouquet of flowers, a hot cup of coffee or tea.
 Gratitude is part of keeping our joy meter high.
 Give thanks every day several times a day and watch your joy meter sky-rocket.

-This holiday season, my prayer is that the Lord will be near to you, give you his peace that surpasses all understanding, and surround you with His great love and provision.
+This holiday season, my prayer is that you would draw near to the Lord and that he would give you his peace that surpasses all understanding, and surround you with His great love and provision.
 If you are blessed with a happy family and plenty of loved ones, remember to reach out to someone who may not be so fortunate.
 If you have plenty of food at your table, share it with someone who may not.
 We are blessed to be a blessing.

 A special note to those who have experienced loss or change this year, keep the faith.
 Take good care of yourself, and know that God is with you during this tough time.

 If this post was helpful join our community and receive my weekly encouraging posts.
 Simply enter your email in the box provided.
-I'll also send you out a copy of my free guide entitled "7 Steps to Finding Your Spiritual Path" for yourself or someone who may be seeking theirs.
+I'll also send you out a copy of my free guide entitled "How to Develop a Spiritual Practice" to help you grow your spiritual life.
 For all sorts of info on a variety of topics including recipes, both regular and gluten-free, health & wellness, healthy aging, beauty, exercise, tea, fashion, and lots more pop on over to my Pinterest page at https://www.pinterest.com/arielpaz/boards/

 Special Announcement:

-Until next time, stay tuned as we begin our December series to keep us all focused on what truly matter this season.
+Until next time, stay tuned for our December series to keep us all focused on what truly matter this season.

 Happy holidays and may the Lord bless you abundantly!